-The retail landscape in APAC is highly dynamic, with peak shopping moments happening throughout the year.
+Holiday shopping’s evolution from a five-day extravaganza to a multiseason event is reshaping the strategy of retailers globally.
 While attracting early traffic is important, capturing quality traffic should be the top priority for brands looking to increase profits.
-But as channels continue to proliferate and blend, this can be a challenge.
+But, as channels continue to proliferate and blend, this can be a challenge.
 In response, many industry leaders are increasing their investment in AI-powered campaigns to capture bursts of interest from top spenders as they move across touchpoints.

 Unlocking AI’s full potential requires companies to reimagine their business models and disrupt how work gets done.